JeffreyScottMartin/client-invest-match-backend/content/articles/why-talent-investment-pays-off—even-when-people-leave.md

 One approach is project-based measurement.
 Instead of assessing employees based solely on annual reviews or static job descriptions, companies should evaluate expertise within real business contexts.
 For example, tracking contributions to major initiatives, leadership in cross-functional projects, and problem-solving capabilities provides a more comprehensive picture of an employee’s value.

 Additionally, AI-driven talent analytics offer deeper insight into performance.
-Emerging tools can track employees’ collaboration patterns, learning engagement, and impact on innovation—giving companies a richer understanding of skills beyond conventional assessments.
+Emerging tools can track employees’ collaboration patterns, learning engagement, and impact on innovation giving companies a richer understanding of skills beyond conventional assessments.

 A successful competency-driven system should include: